-So, I decided to offer some insanely amount of value in return of a single backlink.
+So, I decided to offer some insane amount of value in return for a single backlink.
 I wrote 6000-8000-word guest posts (it took me 2 days to write one and I wrote 12 of them).

 Daily I would write few emails to bloggers telling them “How much I loved their blog”, and “how I found very helpful information on a post”.
 Then I would tell them that I am trying to build a digital business and wanted to publish a guest post on their website with related content.

-I approached approximately 80-90 bloggers in internet marketing niche and got reply from only 21 of them.
-Most of them would reply because they were getting almost 6k-8k word post without any hard work.
+I approached approximately 80-90 bloggers in the internet marketing niche and got replies from only 21 of them.
+Most of them would reply because they were getting almost 6k-8k word posts without any hard work.

-But after I sent them my posts, only 12 published it with my required backlink to a parasite page.
+But after I sent them my posts, only 12 published them with my required backlink to a parasite page.